-Khmeli suneli (dried spices) is a Georgian spice blend that shows up in many different recipes from the Caucuses.
-Like many traditional spice blends, it is often compared to garam masala.
-While it can have certain spices in common with the most popular Indian spice blend, it also has a very different flavor profile.
+Khmeli suneli (dried spices) is a Georgian spice blend that shows up in many different recipes from the Caucuses, from soups and stews to grilled meats and vegetables.
+It is often compared to garam masala.
+While it can have certain spices in common with garam masala, khmeli suneli also has a very different flavor profile.
 It has a strong focus on herbs, while most garam masala blends consist of spices.
-Georgian food is not exactly the most popular international cuisine in the west, which means that if you are in the US or Western Europe, you may have a hard time finding khmeli suneli on short notice.
-If you need it as soon as possible, try one of these khmeli suneli substitutes.
+Georgian cuisine is not incredibly popular in the West, so you may have a hard time finding Georgian spice mix.
+If you need it as soon as possible, try one of these khmeli suneli substitutes instead.

 Your best bet: Make your own khmeli suneli

 The traditional way to make khmeli suneli is for the cook to choose his or her preferred herbs and/or spices and to grind them together.
 In other words, there is no universal recipe.
 While you do need a few core ingredients for it to have the blend’s central flavor profile, you also have some latitude when it comes to other elements.

 Some of the important ingredients in it (like marigold petals, for example) may be somewhat exotic and difficult to find in most places, but most are not.
 You should be able to get herbs like dill and marjoram at your local grocery store.
 Similarly, spices like peppercorns and cumin are also easy to find.
 Here are certain herbs that often find their way into this spice blend:

 - Dried marigold petals

 - Dried marjoram

 - Dried summer savory